Pakeezah: Release

 Indian journalist Vinod Mehta and the author Bunny Reuben state that Pakeezah generated considerable pre-release anticipation; contrarily, authors Mohan Deep and Meghnad Desai say because of the lengthy production time, anticipation decreased up to the film's theatrical release.
 On 30 January 1972, The Illustrated Weekly of India carried an article by Kamal Amrohi, saying that he doubted Kumari could deliver a good performance at the age of almost 40.
 Filmfare published a promotional blurb of the film.
 A preview of Pakeezah was held for critics; Desai reported Amrohi was depressed because the film attracted more criticism than appreciation, which led him to go home drunk that night.

-Amrohi originally set the film's release for 1971 but it was postponed due to the Indo-Pakistani War.
+Amrohi originally set the film's release for 1971 but it was postponed due to the India–Pakistan war.
 Pakeezah premiered at Maratha Mandir, Bombay, on 4 February 1972; Kumari attended the opening with Amrohi, his son Tajdar, and Raaj Kumar.
 The composer Mohammed Zahur Khayyam called the film "priceless".
 According to an estimate by Box Office India, it was the highest-grossing Hindi film of the year, grossing ₹60 million.
 Mint estimated its net profit to be ₹30 million.
 Pakeezah initially opened to mediocre box-office returns but the film emerged as a sleeper hit and ran for over 50 weeks, in 33 of which it was fully booked.
 Film observers credited these boosts to the audience's sympathy, given Kumari's death a month later.
 Amrohi said two weeks after its release, trade analysts called the film a major commercial success and added that the pre-release advertisements led it its success.

 In late 1973, Pakeezah became the first film to be aired on Amritsar TV Centre, a television channel established in September 1973 in Amritsar, India, for broadcasting to Lahore, Pakistan.
-The film unexpectedly received an highly enthusiastic response from Pakistani viewers and people from other parts of India went to Lahore to watch it.
+The film unexpectedly received a highly enthusiastic response from Pakistani viewers and people from other parts of India went to Lahore to watch it.
 According to Desai, public arrangements using big-screen televisions at traffic intersections were made for screening the film.
 Consequently, Amritsar TV started airing more films with similar themes.
 Due to the success of the televising of Pakeezah, few people visited cinemas on that day, leading the owners, who faced financial failure, to demand a ban on airing the film.
 Since then, Pakeezah has frequently been broadcast on television.
 In 2005, Tajdar informed a Stardust interviewer its rights had been sold for the next 50 years.